Learning Features of Network Structures Using Graphlets: gl2vec: Network Embedding with Graphlets

-We consider the temporal datasets discussed in Section~\ref{sec:datasets}.
-We explore if temporal {graphlets} provide more information than static {graphlets} in temporal networks.
-We investigate their effect on predicting whether a temporal (sub)graph is an email exchange network or the app switching behavior of a mobile user.
+\textbf{Temporal Directed Networks:} We consider the temporal datasets discussed in Section~\ref{sec:datasets}.
+We explore whether temporal {graphlets} provide more information than static {graphlets} in temporal networks.
+We investigate the effect of graphlets on predicting whether a temporal (sub)graph is an email exchange network or the app switching behavior of a mobile user.
+Since the-state-of-the-art methods work only on static networks, we choose \emph{gl2vec(NE)} as a baseline for comparison due to its good performance in static network type classification.
 The results are shown in Figure~\ref{fig:networkType}.
 From Figure~\ref{fig:networkType}, we observe that temporal information improves network type classification in all models considered here.
-Therefore, it is important to use temporal {graphlets} for constructing vectors for feature representations of temporal networks, since temporal {graphlets} provides more network structure information than static {graphlets}.
+Therefore, it is important to use temporal {graphlets} when constructing vectors for feature representations of temporal networks, since temporal {graphlets} provide more network structure information than static {graphlets}.